 Geographically, the Antarctic and the Arctic differ greatly.
 Antarctica is a continent, a large, isolated land mass surrounded by water.
 In contrast, the Arctic is predominantly composed of the Arctic Ocean, which is surrounded by numerous countries, and covered with an ice cap.
 The Antarctic is more isolated both geographically and politically than the Arctic, which contains territories and pieces of land belonging to a number of different sovereign countries.
 The Arctic's geographic make-up poses difficulties in trying to determine the law governing it, unlike in the Antarctic.
-Further, the isolated nature of the Antarctic has resulted in no permanent population, which is not true of the Arctic, an area home to various peoples, including entire indigenous communities.2 The presence of a permanent population makes the Arctic dramatically different from the Antarctic since it means subsistence is an issue.
+Further, the isolated nature of the Antarctic has resulted in no permanent population, which is not true of the Arctic, an area home to various peoples, including entire indigenous communities.
+The presence of a permanent population makes the Arctic dramatically different from the Antarctic since it means subsistence is an issue.
 So while the Antarctic has been deemed a "nature reserve,"

-the Arctic is unlikely to be deemed as such due to both the need for the Arctic peoples to survive and function economically, as well as rights that nations currently holding interests in the Arctic are unlikely to relinquish.3 impacts of climate change and their reactions to this will drive changes in the rest of the world.4 Though separated by the rest of the world, the two Polar Regions are inextricably linked, and thus one may help serve as a governance model for the other.
+the Arctic is unlikely to be deemed as such due to both the need for the Arctic peoples to survive and function economically, as well as rights that nations currently holding interests in the Arctic are unlikely to relinquish.

+Despite these physical, legal, and political differences, both the Antarctic and the Arctic are areas highly vulnerable to the impacts of climate change and their reactions to this will drive changes in the rest of the world.
+Though separated by the rest of the world, the two Polar Regions are inextricably linked, and thus one may help serve as a governance model for the other.